arjanmels/RoboMowRC/README.md

 ###ToDo

 - [ ] Lots of things...
+- [ ] Websocket: refresh webpage disconnects new and old session
+- [ ] Webpage: Recoonect to websocket automatically?

 - [ ] Homepage with RoboMow status view and controls
 - [ ] RS and RC series status
 - [ ] Lora: add frequency plan to UI